syncfusion-content/xamarin.android-docs/xamarin-android/SfBusyIndicator/Sizing.md

 # Sizing

-Drawing size can be customized in SfBusyIndicator. `ViewBoxHeight` and `ViewBoxWidth` properties can be used to set height and width of the Indicator.
+Drawing size can be customized in SfBusyIndicator. `ViewBoxHeight` and `ViewBoxWidth` properties can be used to set height and width of the Busyindicator.

 {% tabs %}